gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 ## Configuration

-For configuration examples see the [dynamic environments] documentation.
+The configuration of Review apps depends on your technology stack and your infrastructure.
+Read the [dynamic environments] documentation to understand how to define and create them.

 ## Creating and destroying Review Apps

-The creation and destruction of a Review App is defined in `.gitlab-ci.yml`.
+The creation and destruction of a Review App is defined in `.gitlab-ci.yml` at a job level under the `environment` keyword.

 Check the [environments] documentation how to do so.

 ## A simple workflow